 Congratulations to our new AICPs!

-The APA Hawaii Chapter would like to recognize the following individuals who were awarded their AICP certification following the November 2018 certification exam.
-Please join us in congratulating these individuals!
+The APA Hawaii Chapter would like to recognize the following individuals who recently received their AICP certification.
+Please join us in congratulating our new AICPs!

 Carah Kadota, AICP

 Carah Kadota is a planner specializing in land use entitlements and environmental compliance documents for both public and private sector projects.
 She had an unconventional start to her planning career, having received her Bachelor of Environmental Design from the University of Hawai‘i at Mānoa and from there starting her career at SSFM International, Inc. as a project coordinator.
 Rather than pursue a career in architecture, Carah was able to gain experience with SSFM’s planning group and became interested in the diverse field of planning – and she is glad she chose this path.
 She is currently starting the next chapter of her career at Bowers + Kubota and is excited to join the team.

 Although she does not have a planning degree, she is glad she gained the experience necessary to take the AICP exam and hopes that it encourages others who are on the fence, or those who may have a different educational background, to consider planning as a career and aim to get certified!